sciZer0/7/v/README.md

 As mentioned above, Bitcoin now isn't really a fixed-supply token because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

-Also, more importantly, Bitcoin doesn't have any pre-programmed decrease of Circulating Supply.
+More importantly, absolutely, Bitcoin doesn't have any pre-programmed decrease of Circulating Supply.

-Plus, the Bitcoin blockchain has the irremovable fundamental flaws, including the terrible Gini and extremal inefficiency, including extremaly-low bandwidth.
+Also, the Bitcoin blockchain has the irremovable fundamental flaws, including the terrible Gini and extremal inefficiency, including extremaly-low bandwidth.

 The allegedly incredibly-promising Lightning, conceived to solve the problem of extremely-low bandwidth, requires the regular user to either run a lightning node or trust the one who is running a lightning node, which respectively either won't work with the regular user  or — according to the main point of blockchain technology — is absurd.